Planting for Our Future

 Whether trees provide a backyard swing for your children or a nesting place for diverse habitat, the future of trees is in jeopardy.
 Without aggressive replanting efforts there will be no seed source to reestablish this unique ecosystem.
 Replanting trees today will benefit generations to come.

 State Farm® is doing their part.
-The insurance company, in partnership with the Arbor Day Foundation, sponsored the replanting of 10,000 trees in the Nebraska National Forest and Grasslands.
+The insurance company, in partnership with the Arbor Day Foundation, sponsored the replanting of 30,000 trees over the last 3 years.

 Harris hopes others follow in State Farm’s footsteps.
 Take a stand with our trees.
 If interested in supporting the Arbor Day Foundation, donate today and share this story about the importance of trees with family and friends.